 This project started in 2014 in an effort to remove language, educational, and socioeconomic barriers that prevent students from participating in the science fair.
 The Science Fair Mentoring Project was born out of a desire to support these students.
-Now in its fifth year, the Science Fair Mentoring Project has assisted 365 students participate in the local science fair and 87 students to attend the Regional Science Fair in Mankato.
+Now in its sixth year, the Science Fair Mentoring Project has assisted 365 students participate in the local science fair and 93 students to attend the Regional Science Fair in Mankato.

 This project is led by a Board of Directors and steering committee comprised of the following community members and educators: